felipeaffonso/payment-challenge/README.md

 To convert the Objects, I have created a Functional Interface that can be implemented with the necessary objects.

+There is `data.sql` file that inserts 2 example accounts and 1 example transfer between them.

 ## Technical Info